Understanding Different Packing Materials for Shipping

 Conclusion

-We went through the box and container options, such as corrugated boxes, padded mailers and envelopes and plastic containers, and we concluded with conversation about the eco-friendly and sustainable packing materials.
-These include recycled cardboard and paper, biodegradable packing peanuts and mushroom and cornstarch-based packing materials.
+We went through the box and container options, such as corrugated boxes, padded mailers and envelopes, and plastic containers, and we concluded with a conversation about the eco-friendly and sustainable packing materials.
+These include recycled cardboard and paper, biodegradable packing peanuts, and mushroom and cornstarch-based packing materials.

 Readers are invited to contact AMS Fulfillment for a consultation or for more information.
-At AMS we help our clients as would a business partner.
+At AMS, we help our clients as a business partner.
 AMS Fulfillment has been in business for more than twenty years, helping every client to optimize their packing and shipping processes.